 Routine ultrasound scans and blood tests will help to keep check of litter viability whilst making sure that the mother’s hormone and endocrine levels are all in check.
 The earlier that blood tests identify abnormalities, the earlier medication or supplements can be given to the mother to prevent miscarriage.

 Dogs who have experienced pregnancy loss(es) due to bacterial or parasitic infections should be treated with antibiotics a soon as the infection comes to light.
 Ideally, the female dog should be tested before becoming pregnant to rule out infection.
 Unfortunately, there are often no visible symptoms, so if the dog becomes infected during pregnancy there is little that can be done to pre-empt a miscarriage.
 However, you can ensure your dog avoids any risky foods, drinks or locations where there may be a high prevalence of bacteria or parasites – keep a close eye on her and don’t let her stray too far if you aren’t convinced it’s safe.

 Recovery From a Miscarriage

-During this time, it’s important to keep her warm and comfortable and spend time with her whenever possible.
-Encourage her to eat and drink as normal and limit her daily exercise as not to place added stress on her body– be gentle with her and don’t expect too much from her too soon.
-Take advice from your vet about how long any overhanging symptoms should last – it will vary depending on the stage of pregnancy and the cause of the miscarriage.
+During this period, it is important to keep her warm and comfortable and spend time with her whenever possible.
+Encourage her to eat and drink normally, and limit her daily exercise to avoid putting extra stress on her body.
+Be gentle with her and don’t expect too much too soon.
+Consult your veterinarian for guidance on how long any remaining symptoms should last.
+The duration will vary depending on the stage of pregnancy and the cause of the miscarriage.